winniecwng/HomeSweetWoof/README.md

 * Adopters can schedule appointments with shelters, which will be noted on shelters home page.

 ### Full CRUD for Dogs/Users
-* Users and shelters can edit the
+* Shelters can create/edit/delete dog listings and users can freely edit their profile